mikeAdamss/platform/environments/ansible/helpers.md

 # Helpers

-Some conveniences for helping wiht monitoring and administrating environments.
+Some conveniences for helping with monitoring and administrating environments.

 ## Kubernetes